Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 |Red	|3	|< 50 characters	|**Not enough content**: **please add some content to enable a good analysis**.|

 ### 9) Word complexity (only in Premium)
-**What it does**: Checks whether the text contains complex words that are not in the keyphrase
+**What it does**: Checks whether the text contains complex words.
+Word forms from the keyphrase are excluded.

 **When applies**: When the (sanitized) text has more than 50 characters